 How Hard Is It to Get Into Nursing School?

 There is no simple answer to this question.
 Every nursing program has different admissions requirements, and your particular situation and background may make you more attractive to some schools than others.
-The good news is that there are hundreds of nursing schools and graduate nursing programs across the country, so if you don’t get accepted by one, try researching others.
+The good news is that there are several levels of nursing and hundreds of nursing schools and graduate nursing programs across the country, so if you don’t get accepted by one, try researching others.

 Ultimately, your ability to get into nursing school or grad school will come down to these factors: